 By Charles P. Brown, an anthem-like setting for unaccompanied men’s choir (TTBB), sung in German to the text from Martin Luther’s translation of the Bible from 1545.
 Written for Männerchor, CUC’s men’s choir, this setting hearkens back to the 19th-century German male chorus tradition and is a welcome addition to the men’s choir repertoire.

-By Barry L. Bobb, a setting for unison children’s choir with piano (or organ) accompaniment, with options for 2- and 3-part choir and forthcoming band and handbell accompaniment.
+By Barry L. Bobb, a setting for unison children’s choir with piano (or organ) accompaniment, with options for 2- and 3-part choir, band, keyboard accompaniment and handbell accompaniment.
 Bobb graduated from CUC as an undergraduate in 1973 and in 1978 with a Master of Church Music degree.
 He received the honorary Doctor of Laws degree from CUC in 2000.
 He is currently serving as director of sanctuary music at Carmel Lutheran Church in Carmel, Indiana, and in a volunteer capacity as director of CUC’s Center for Church Music.
 This anthem-like setting is through-composed, allowing the music to reflect the text, with themes that recur with each instance of the words, “Praise the Lord!”

 Permission is given to use these settings in worship services and other church-sponsored events, as long as the following acknowledgment is used:

 Psalm 150 © 2014 by [composer’s name].
 All rights reserved.
 Used by permission.